Dog Breed Cost Calculator

 Training.
 A basic obedience class runs $150–$300 for a 6-week course.
 Most dogs benefit from at least one round of classes, and some high-drive breeds like Belgian Malinois or Border Collies need ongoing mental stimulation that often means structured training or dog sports.
 Budget realistically.

 Emergency vet care.
 The average emergency vet visit is $800–$1,500.
 A surgery like a bowel obstruction (not rare in Labs) is $3,000–$5,000.
 Either you have pet insurance, or you have a savings fund.
 Going in without either is the financial mistake most dog owners regret first.
+See the dog cost statistics page for data on what unexpected vet bills actually cost.

 Data Sources